gabbachat/client/README.md

-# Huck Core
+# Gabba Core
-This is the core node server that is installed by Huck.
+This is the core node server that is installed by Gabba.
 It is built on top of [Express](http://expressjs.com) and has a handful of conveniences built in as you will see below.

 ## Routing